 3200 Ocean Blvd as of September 2018:

-Latest news: Although this project was approved 5:2 by the Planning Commission, that decision has been “called up for review” by City Council member Jeff Herdman.
-A new hearing before the Council is scheduled for their September 25 meeting (see notice here), where was Item 18.
+Latest news: Although this project was approved 5:2 by the Planning Commission (see video), that decision has been “called up for review” by City Council member Jeff Herdman.
+A new hearing before the Council was placed on their September 25 agenda (see notice here), where was Item 18.
 However, according to a last minute posting, it is being “continued to a date uncertain.”
 In other words, the September 25 hearing has been CANCELLED.

 Project Overview: Application to replace the existing 2,904 square foot single family residence at the corner of Larkspur and Ocean with a new 5,216 sq. ft. home (with a 2,748 sq. ft. basement not included in that total), on a lot where the both the City’s Zoning Code and its Local Coastal Program allow at most a 4,234 sq. ft. home.

 Why We’re Watching: Many SPON members, and other residents, have expressed concern about the increasing “mansionization” of our community.
 Much of that change in character has been accomplished simply by filling lots to the very limits of the building envelope allowed by the City’s current zoning codes.

 But in this case, the City was presented with a request to build something even larger than than the mansion-like maximum allowed by the code.
 To justify the proposed size at this address, the Planning Commission had to approve both increasing the building footprint by allowing construction 5 feet into a code-required 10 foot setback, and then multiplying even that larger than code-allowed building footprint by a floor area limit multiplier greater than the code allows for any other homes in Corona del Mar.